SartajBhuvaji/cerealicious/README.md

 # Intended Audience
 - Budget-conscious individuals, such as college students or those on a tight budget, seeking affordable breakfast options.
 - Health-conscious individuals interested in selecting nutritious breakfast choices.
 - Dietitians and nutritionists who analyze and provide guidance on meal planning and nutrition.

 # Questions Answered
-- What are the different constituents in different kinds/types/brands of milk and cereal?
+- What are the different nutrient constituents in different kinds/types of milk and cereal?
 - What is the most affordable breakfast option per serving?
+- Can we compare different cereal and milk combinations?
 - What are the environmental impacts of a glass of milk?

 # Dataset and Tools